By Dr Oliver Tearle (Loughborough University)

 4. Gwendolyn Brooks, RIOT.

-Brooks (1917-2000; pictured right) was an important American poet whose work often engaged with the lives of Black Americans.
+Brooks (1917-2000) was an important American poet whose work often engaged with the lives of Black Americans.
 This long poem was written in the wake of the assassination of Martin Luther King (who provides the poem with its epigraph) in 1968, and the social unrest that followed.
 Brooks’s poem suggests that social progress can be effected not just by protest or action but by thinking, reading, and reflecting.

 5. Audre Lorde, ‘Power’.